ssk12o/sop-site/content/sop1/lab/l1/index.en.md

 output, but if it can't open the file, it will complain on the standard error.
 Note that our `ERR` macro also outputs to standard error.

+## Task 6 - low-level file access

+Write a simple file-copying program.
+It should accept two file paths as arguments, and copy the file from the first path to the second one.

+This time to implement reading and writing we will use low-level functions, i.e. ones which are not defined by the standard C library, but which are exposed by the operating system itself.
+They are trickier to use, but are more universal.
+You can use them for e.g. network communications, which we will consider in the next semester.

+<em>What you need to know:</em>
+- man 3p open
+- man 3p close
+- man 3p read
+- man 3p write
+- man 3p mknod (only open new file permissions constants)
+- macro TEMP_FAILURE_RETRY description <a href="http://www.gnu.org/software/libc/manual/html_node/Interrupted-Primitives.html">here</a>

+<em>code for <b>prog14.c</b> file:</em>
+{{< includecode "prog14.c" >}}

+For a program to see `TEMP_FAILURE_RETRY` macro you must first define `GNU_SOURCE` and then include header file `unistd.h`.
+You don't have to understand it fully for now, it will get more important during the next laboratory when we tackle signals.

+Why are `bulk_read` and `bulk_write` functions used in the above program?
+Would not it suffice to just call `read` or `write`?
+{{< expand "Answer" >}}
+According to the specification, `read` and `write` functions can return before reading/writing the amount of data the caller asked for.
+You will learn more about this aspect in the tutorial for the next laboratory.
+In theory this does not matter in this task (we are not using signals), but getting used to this pattern now is a recommended idea.
+{{< /expand >}}

+Could the above program use C library functions instead of low-level IO? (`fopen`, `fprintf`, ...)
+{{< expand "Answer" >}}
+Yes, everything done in this program could be achieved using functions introduced earlier.
+{{< /expand >}}

+Can you write data to a descriptor returned by `open` using `fprintf`?
+{{< expand "Answer" >}}
+No! `fprintf`, `fgets`, `fscanf` etc. function accept a variable of type `FILE*` as their argument, a descriptor on the other hand is just a number of type `int` used by the operating system to identify an open file.
+{{< /expand >}}

 As an exercise do <a href="{{< ref "../l1-example" >}}">this</a> task.
 It was used in previous years in a bit different labs timing.
-It is 60 minutes task and if you can do it in this time it means you are prepared for the lab.
+It is a 75 minutes task and if you can do it in this time it means you are prepared for the lab.
-In a new timing there is more time for the task and it will be slightly larger.
+Remember that during the lab you will be given 2 hours to solve a task, so expect it to be more demanding.

 ## Source codes presented in this tutorial